fryktoria/Chronograph/README.md

   numEventsToResult:        The user registered callback function will be called every numEventsToResult.
                             Please note that the callback function will be called for the first time only after minMeasurementsToAverage measurements have been collected. userCallbackFunction(result) : The callback function of the user space that will be activated every numEventsToResult
+  id:                       An integer that is sent to the callback function, to distinguish between several Chronograph instances
 ```

 ### Usage